cpodda23/PKG/README.md

-# HDT
+# PKG Construction

-This project builds a **Knowledge Graph (KG)** from CSV files using standard ontologies (e.g., FOAF, Schema.org, SAREF, SOSA, PROV, EMO) and Python libraries for RDF and NLP processing.
+This part of the project builds a **Knowledge Graph (KG)** from CSV files using standard ontologies (e.g., FOAF, Schema.org, SAREF, SOSA, PROV, EMO) and Python libraries.
 It supports multiple mapping strategies to semantically enrich raw data into structured RDF.

 ## Main Files